keypom/keypom-docs/docs/Cookbook/keys.md

 ___

 ## Check Number of Keys Remaining in a Drop
 When a key is fully depleted, it is deleted from the drop.
-To check the numbe of remaining keys, and thus the amount of keys to still be claimed, you can use `getKeySupplyForDrop`.
+To check the number of remaining keys, and thus the amount of keys to still be claimed, you can use `getKeySupplyForDrop`.

 <Tabs>
 <TabItem value="SDK" label="Keypom JS SDK🧩">